Code-Institute-Submissions/Elitept/README.md

 Used this in conjunction with the Cdnjs to pick the right hover effect for my project.

 1. <a href="https://www.freeformatter.com/" target="_blank">FreeFormatter</a>:
-This technically did not help me create the project, however I used this wesbite to format both my HTML and CSS code.
+This technically did not help me create the project, however I used this website to format both my HTML and CSS code.
 This will make it easier for anyone reading my code in the future.

 1. <a href="https://fonts.google.com/" target="_blank">Google Fonts</a>:
 Google Fonts provided the font for my website.
 I used Cairo, with different font weights.